AlizaminJ/kafka/README.md

   ion)
   - Key (optional)
   - Value (sequence of bytes) --> You can exchange anything like objects, strings or number
-It is up tothe producer to choose the partition.
+It is up to the producer to choose the partition.